the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

 };
 ~~~~~~~

 All that's left is the InputWithLabel component.
-Before handling this component's props, let's take a look at the `ref` from React's useRef Hook.
+Before handling this component's props, let's have a look at the `ref` from React's useRef Hook.
 Unfortunately, the return value isn't inferred:

 {title="src/App.tsx",lang="javascript"}
 ~~~~~~~